 Many trucking companies are combating the driver shortage by increasing driver pay.
 Even with substantial increases in pay and benefits, many trucking companies are having a difficult time finding drivers.
-Signing bonuses have been common and trucking companies are even advertising on radio looking for drivers.
+Signing bonuses have been common and trucking companies are even advertising on the radio looking for drivers.
 Truckers who work for private fleets generally make more money than those employed otherwise.

-Driverless trucks have been in the news recently and will clearly have an impact of long-haul trucking.
+Driverless trucks have been in the news recently and will clearly have an impact on long-haul trucking.
 Many states and private companies are testing.
 Still, I cannot imagine long-haul trucks with no human driver in our immediate future.

 Why the Shortage?

 While the pay has been increasing at a rate much faster than other industries, the lifestyle for truck drivers particularly those over the road is hard.
 The main factors precluding a career in driving a truck or time away from the family and living on the road.
 It is hard to have a quality family life when you are constantly gone.

 Estimates of the average age of a professional driver are in the mid-50s.
 Younger people are simply not sticking with the career due to the time away from friends and family.